Stick with the People Who Appreciate You

 - Stay with people that show you you’re important to them every day; these people can make you happy without needing to impose, control, or mistrust you.

 - Some people will listen to you and respect you.
-These personalities know how to show openness and empathy.
+These kinds of people know how to show openness and empathy.

-- Stay with people that, rather than judging you, get close to you.
-These people are capable of putting themselves in your shoes, so as to better understand you.
+- Stick with people that get close to you instead of judging you all the time.
+These people are capable of putting themselves in your shoes, so that they can understand you better.

-- Don’t let the people go that are able to make you calm during dark days, and comfort you when you feel alone.
+- Don’t let the go of the people who know how to make you calm during dark days, and comfort you when you feel alone.

 Stay with people who offer solid commitment, whose emotions don’t change overnight